eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy/Demand/Turn_Flows.md

 `Demand>Turnflows>Turnflows to routes`

-This process is using SUMO’s JTROUTER and will generate both trips and routes.
+This process is using SUMO’s jtrrouter and will generate both trips and routes.
 The scenario is now ready to be simulated by selecting

 `Simulation>Sumo>export routes and simulate...`